Wisconsin Lawmakers Could Amplify Punishments for Cannabis Extraction

 Governor Tony Evers proposed a $165 million regulated cannabis market that could fuel a $80 million community reinvestment fund, but it was shot down by GOP lawmakers.

 Wisconsin Senator Melissa Agard supported legislation to legalize marijuana in Wisconsin.
-In August, she introduced legislation in an attempt to make it reality.
+In August, she introduced legislation in an attempt to make it a reality.
 Agard announced the legislation outside of South Beloit’s marijuana dispensary.
 It’s located right on the state line between Illinois and Wisconsin, and served as the frontlines for the fight to end cannabis prohibition in the area.

 Wisconsin remains an “island of prohibition” without adult use nor medical cannabis sales.
 Over 60 percent of Wisconsin citizens support legalizing cannabis for adult use, while over 80 percent support legalizing medical cannabis.